 Ostland Film GmbH and sister film companies in the Occupied Eastern Territories 1941–1944.

-A third letter envelope. this one for sister firm UKRAINE FILM GmbH
+A fourth letter envelope. this one for sister firm UKRAINE FILM GmbH

 from the Capitol cinema in Kostopol, Ukraine.